mzc796/SDN-Lab-4/README.md

 6. Now, only use 1 flow entry on each switch to forward both UDP and TCP packets.

-7. Start another TCP connection between Host 1 and Host 2.
-Support switch 1 is the monitor, set one flow entry to forward the packets of this connection to the controller.
+7. Suppose switch 1 is the monitor, set one flow entry to forward the packets of this TCP connection to the controller, but not other TCP connections.